Black Panther Party: Founding

 On October 29, 1966, Stokely Carmichael – a leader of SNCC – championed the call for "Black Power" and came to Berkeley to keynote a Black Power conference.
 At the time, he was promoting the armed organizing efforts of the Lowndes County Freedom Organization (LCFO) in Alabama and their use of the Black Panther symbol.
 Newton and Seale decided to adopt the Black Panther logo and form their own organization called the Black Panther Party for Self-Defense.
-Newton and Seale decided on a uniform of blue shirts, black pants, black leather jackets, black berets.
+Newton and Seale decided on a uniform of blue shirts, black pants, black leather jackets, black berets, the latter adopted as an homage to Che Guevara.
 Sixteen-year-old Bobby Hutton was their first recruit.

-By January 1967, the BPP opened its first official headquarters in an Oakland storefront, and published the first issue of The Black Panther: Black Community News Service.
+By January 1967, the BPP opened its first official headquarters in an Oakland storefront and published the first issue of The Black Panther: Black Community News Service.
+The newspaper would be in continuous circulation, though varying in length, format, title, and frequency until the party dissolved.
+At its height, it sold one hundred thousand copies a week.

 Late 1966 to early 1967

 Oakland patrols of police

-The initial tactic of the party utilized contemporary open-carry gun laws to protect Party members when policing the police.
+The initial tactic of the party used contemporary open-carry gun laws to protect Party members when policing the police.
 This act was done to record incidents of police brutality by distantly following police cars around neighborhoods.
 When confronted by a police officer, Party members cited laws proving they had done nothing wrong and threatened to take to court any officer that violated their constitutional rights.
 Between the end of 1966 to the start of 1967, the Black Panther Party for Self-Defense's armed police patrols in Oakland black communities attracted a small handful of members.
 Numbers grew slightly starting in February 1967, when the party provided an armed escort at the San Francisco airport for Betty Shabazz, Malcolm X's widow and keynote speaker for a conference held in his honor.

 The Black Panther Party's focus on militancy was often construed as open hostility, feeding a reputation of violence even though early efforts by the Panthers focused primarily on promoting social issues and the exercise of their legal right to carry arms.
 The Panthers employed a California law that permitted carrying a loaded rifle or shotgun as long as it was publicly displayed and pointed at no one.
 Generally this was done while monitoring and observing police behavior in their neighborhoods, with the Panthers arguing that this emphasis on active militancy and openly carrying their weapons was necessary to protect individuals from police violence.
 For example, chants like "The Revolution has come, it's time to pick up the gun.
 Off the pigs!", helped create the Panthers' reputation as a violent organization.